 The OI continues to work joint cases with other Offices of Inspector General and federal law enforcement agencies that have responsibility for healthcare fraud matters.
-Medicare fraud investigations currently represent approximately 23 percent of OI's total caseload and more than \$195 million in potential fraud losses.
+Medicare fraud investigations currently represent approximately 21 percent of OI's total caseload.
 OI's collaborative joint investigative efforts ensure that RRB beneficiaries are protected from sham medical practitioners, and that the Railroad Medicare program's interests are safeguarded from fraudulent schemes.

 OI will continue to investigate fraud violations of railroad employees collecting unemployment or sickness insurance benefits while working and receiving wages from an employer.
-Unemployment fraud cases currently constitute approximately 19 percent of OI's total caseload.
+Unemployment fraud cases currently constitute approximately 15 percent of OI's total caseload.

 OI will also investigate retirement fraud which typically involves the theft and fraudulent cashing of U.S. Treasury checks or the withdrawal of electronically deposited RRB benefits.

-OI will continue to utilize the Department of Justice's Affirmative Civil Enforcement Program to recover trust fund monies from cases that do not meet U.S. Attorney's guidelines for criminal prosecution.
+OI will continue to utilize the Department of Justice's Affirmative Civil Enforcement Program to recover trust fund monies from cases that do not meet U.S. Attorneys' guidelines for criminal prosecution.

-In fiscal year 2021, OI will continue to coordinate its efforts with agency program managers to address vulnerabilities in benefit programs that allow fraudulent activity to occur and will recommend changes to ensure program integrity.
-OI plans to continue proactive projects to identify fraud matters that are not detected through the agency's program policing mechanisms.
+In fiscal year 2022, OI will continue to coordinate its efforts with agency program managers to address vulnerabilities in benefit programs and will recommend changes to ensure program integrity.
+OI plans to continue proactive projects to identify fraud matters that are not detected through the agency's program policing mechanisms to promote economy, efficiency, and effectiveness in the RRB's program and operations.
 Findings will be conveyed to agency management through OIG systemic implication reports to alert officials of operational weaknesses that may result in fraud against RRB programs.
 OI will also continue to work with RRB program managers to ensure the appropriate and timely referral of all fraud matters to the OIG.
-The OIG will continue their commitment to proactively designing projects aimed at promoting economy, efficiency, and effectiveness in the RRB's program and operations.
 In addition to identifying potential targets previously undetected through the RRB's standard program integrity measures, OIG will make the necessary recommendations to resolve identified program weaknesses and prevent future occurrences.